VladRizea/datepicker/README.md

 import 'package:smoothdatepicker/smoothdatepicker.dart';
 ```

-4. You have to call the widget SDatePicker, and customize it by changing the proprieties
+4. You have to call the widget SmoothDatePicker, and customize it by changing the proprieties

 ```dart
 SDatePicker(